XGRIDS Pro Guide™ / Module 9: LCC Studio

 Save Your Edits Before You Export

-1. Keep your original.
+1. Set a clean checkpoint.
 In the Model Editor, Save writes to an empty folder, so the source stays intact and your saved edits become a separate copy.
-In the Scene Editor, use File then Save As to set a clean checkpoint before major edits.
+In the Scene Editor, use File then Save As before major edits.

 4. Verify once.
-Reopen the saved model and confirm the edits are actually there.
+Reopen the saved model and confirm the edits are there.
 Do this the first time on any workstation, so you never have to trust it blindly again.

 Choose the Format for the Job

 The format decides which software can open the model, how large the file is, and how it renders.
 Pick it from what the recipient will do with the model, not from a default.
+One format, 3D Tiles, carries conditions that must be set during reconstruction, so read Section 3 before you process the scan rather than after.

 FormatBest forNotes

-LCC2The default for XGRIDS ecosystem delivery and further editingNext-generation format.
-Smaller, smoother, faster than LCC.
-Native editable format of the Model Editor.
+LCC2The default for XGRIDS ecosystem delivery and further editingSmaller, smoother, and faster than LCC, and the native editable format of the Model Editor.
 Loads directly in mainstream 3DGS platforms such as SuperSplat and Arrival.Space.

 LCCCompatibility with older LCC tools and workflowsLegacy proprietary format, 70 to 90% smaller than PLY.
 Integrates with the XGRIDS Unity and Unreal toolkits.
 Convert to LCC2 for current work.